M-T3K/M88K/README.md

 ## Known Issues

-As of version 0.3.0 I have fixed all bugs/issues that I was aware of.
+As of version 0.5.0 I have fixed all bugs/issues that I was aware of.
+I've tried to improve the quality of the code itself to ensure that it is faster, more maintanable, and of higher quality.
 If you encounter any bugs or glitches, or have any suggestions, please, tell me.
 I'm accepting requests [@Github](https://github.com/M-T3K/M88K/issues)

 ## Release Notes